 You will have an MRI to determine if this surgery is necessary.

 Spine Fracture Surgery

 This surgery repairs the abnormal and sometimes painful curving of the spine (scoliosis) by straightening the spine and aligning the shoulders and hips.
 It is usually performed on children and adolescents once the bones have stopped growing.
-This surgery is performed under general anesthesia, and the surgeon will use a variety of methods to straighten the back.
+This spine surgery is performed under general anesthesia, and the surgeon will use a variety of methods to straighten the back.
 Bone grafts may be used to hold the spine in the correct position.
 Recovery requires three to four days in the hospital, and a cast or brace may be required for some time.
-Learn more about scoliosis surgery from our Health Library.

-This surgery removes bone spurs, or enlarged bone structures that have formed on your spine over a long period of time.
-If you have pain or numbness in one or both legs, weakness or heaviness in your buttocks or legs, or your symptoms are interfering with your daily life, you may need surgery.
-The surgery is performed under general anesthesia and most patients go home after one to three days.
-Learn more about laminectomy surgery from our Health Library.
+A laminectomy removes bone spurs, or enlarged bone structures that have formed on your spine over a long period of time.
+If you have pain or numbness in one or both legs, weakness or heaviness in your buttocks or legs, or your symptoms are interfering with your daily life, you may need laminectomy surgery.
+The spine surgery is performed under general anesthesia and most patients go home after one to three days.

-This surgery joins together two bones (vertebrae) in your spine, because the vertebrae may have moved out of alignment.
+This spine surgery joins together two bones (vertebrae) in your spine, because the vertebrae may have moved out of alignment.
 There are many reasons why this surgery may be performed, and it may be done along with other procedures.
 For example, if you have a herniated disk, or an injury that resulted in a spine fracture, your surgeon may feel that spine fusion will ensure a better chance that your fracture won't be reinjured.
 The surgery is performed under general anesthesia and requires a three to four day hospital stay.
-Learn more about spine fusion surgery from our Health Library.

 Spine Tumor Treatment